-It is hosted on the industry-leading Everbridge critical event management platform which provides a best in class uptime SLA, has sent over two billion messages in the past 12 months, and maintains the highest levels of security and compliance including SOC2, SOC3, FISMA, GDPR, NIS and FEDRAMP.
+It is hosted on the industry-leading Everbridge critical event management platform which provides a best in class uptime SLA, has sent over two billion messages in the past 12 months, and maintains the highest levels of security and compliance including SOC2, SOC3, FISMA, GDPR, NIST and FEDRAMP.
 This platform gives you the ability to reach more than 200 countries and territories with secure delivery to over 100 different communication devices.

 All of this helps you to meet customer demands for faster time to market and higher service quality more efficiently and effectively than ever before.